 Prime or Zoom Camera Lens

-When it comes to choosing the best lens for street photography there are really two main types.
-You have zoom lenses, which allow the change of focal length, and prime lenses that have a fixed focal length.
+When it comes to choosing the best lens for street photography, there are two main types.
+You have zoom lenses, which allow the change of focal length.
+Then there are prime lenses that have a fixed focal length.

-There are arguments for using both these types of lens in street photography, so let’s look at these lens types in more detail.
+There are arguments for using both these types of lenses in taking street photos.
+So let’s look at these lens types in more detail.

 Zoom Camera Lens

-This is the one size fits all kind of camera lens.
-Its big selling point is the ability to change focal length without needing to change your lens.
+A zoom lens is a general-use type of camera lens.
+Its big selling point is the ability to change focal length without needing you to change your lens.

-There are various types of zoom lens with some common ones being the typical kit lens 18-55mm, and the longer focal length 70-300mm lens.
-Those new to photography are likely to start out with this exact lens combination.
-It is possible to get good street photos with them.
+Those new to photography are likely to start with the 18-55mm lens combination.
+It is possible to get beautiful street photos with them.

 - Perspective – Focal length can dramatically change your perspective.
 Do you use your zoom lens to zoom in on a subject during street photography?
-Then you’re compressing the scene, and you’ll not include other outside elements beside your main subject.
-This is not the goal of street photography.
+Then you’re compressing the scene.
+And can’t include other outside elements besides your main point of interest.

-- Aperture – The aperture advantage of a prime lens is huge.
-The quality of glass is also much better.
-You’ll be able to photograph at f1.2 with some lenses, if you wish.
+- Aperture – The aperture advantage of a prime lens is enormous.
+The quality of the glass is also much better.
+You’ll be able to photograph at f/1.2 with some lenses if you so wish.